B.Com vs BBA - Which course should you choose?

 MBA is one of the most preferred course choice in Post Graduation for commerce students and both BBA as well as B.Com lead to MBA.
-However, while B.Com can lead to a wide array of post graduate specializations, a BBA degree on the other hand, can only lead to MBA.
+However, while B.Com can lead to a wide array of post graduate specializations, a BBA degree on the other hand, mostly leads to MBA.

-After B.Com the students can avail exciting and diverse post graduate opportunities like MBA, LAW, International studies, Designing/Merchandising, MBE, M. Com, Finance, Economics etc which will set them apart from the crowd and prepare them for success in the global marketplace.
+After B.Com the students can avail exciting and diverse post graduate opportunities like MBA, LLB , CA, CS , CFA, International studies, Designing/Merchandising, MBE, M. Com, Finance, Economics, School and College Teaching etc which will set them apart from the crowd and prepare them for success in the global marketplace.
 The industry takes them at par with the students having professional degree like BBA, Hotel Management etc and sometimes at higher platform if someone is from reputed college.
 All most all universities and colleges in India offer B.Com degree, therefore, chances of getting into the course is higher.

 Bachelor of Business Administration, on the other hand, is a professional course, and it is offered at few universities and of these, only a handful of colleges / institutes offer quality course.
 Choosing the right institute is key to landing up in a good job.
 The BBA course is tailored in consultation with representatives from leading organisations, ensuring that you graduate with an industry-relevant degree.
 Students get practical experience, read assigned materials, attend seminars, and prepare an internship report.
 Students are encouraged to attend leadership training workshops and conferences; including, but not limited to, public speaking, group dynamics, and problem solving, and evaluating techniques.
-These skills not only help to fetch a good job and work experience may help you in getting selected at a good MBA college.
-The students get an edge over others while studying MBA.
-However, all this happens only when the students get into a reputed college.
+These skills may help you to get a good job and work experience may help you in getting selected at a good MBA college.
+The students get an edge over others in academics while studying MBA.

-After BBA the students can get into Marketing, Human Resource, General Management, and Finance etc. This course, however, restricts the students from other postgraduate study opportunities like BBA students are not eligible for M Com and many colleges also do not accept BBA course for MA Economics as well.
+After BBA the students can get into Marketing, Human Resource, General Management, and Finance, LLB, CFA etc. This course, however, restricts the students from other postgraduate study opportunities like BBA students are not eligible for M Com and many colleges also do not accept BBA course for MA Economics as well.